fireflowerr/autocd.vim/README.md

 ```

 ### More Information
-For more information see `:help Autocd`
+For more information see `:help autocd.vim`

 ### Self Promotion
 If this plugin is useful, give the repo a star!